Gulf Islands Cruising School

 Cucinna overlooking the harbour.

-from a whale-watching company in Victoria and he told me the orcas where travelling towards Active Pass.
+whale-watching company in Victoria and he told me the orcas where travelling towards Active Pass.
+We

 just passed Beaver Point on Saltspring Island when I spotted two black fins in the water ahead.
 I asked